tradingstrategy-ai/docs/source/glossary.rst

     HyperSDK

-        HyperSDK is an optimised software development kit to build blockchains from :term:`Avalache`.
+        HyperSDK is an optimised software development kit to build blockchains from :term:`Avalanche`.

         HyperSDK is MerkleDB and has very optimised state sync.
 The high performance makes HyperSDK optimal for building trading focused :term:`app chains <app chain>`.
 Theoretical